 Deduction is available up to Rs.
 25,000 to a tax payer of premium paid for Medical insurance of self, spouse and dependent children.
-If individual or spouse is 60 years old or more the deduction available is Rs 30,000.
+If individual or spouse is 60 years old or more the deduction available is Rs 30,000 (this amount has been increased to Rs 50,000 w.e.f A.Y 2019-20).
 An additional deduction for insurance of parents (father or mother or both, whether dependent or not) is available to the extent of Rs.
-25,000 if less than 60 years old and Rs 30,000 if parents are 60 years old or more.
+25,000 if less than 60 years old and Rs 30,000 (this amount has been increased to Rs 50,000 w.e.f A.Y 2019-20) if parents are 60 years old or more.

 For claiming deduction, it is mandatory that the above payments should be made by any mode other than cash (e.g. cheque, credit card, debit card, etc.)